 Authorities will be able to quickly find a suspect as soon as the amount enters the criminal offense range.

 Tax evasion is a common practice among China's wealthiest people.
 In one of the most striking cases, actress Fan Bingbing was fined nearly 900 million yuan (120 million euros) for tax offenses.

 Chinese taxes can be a heavy burden on many companies.
 Small businesses that often rely on informal agreements with local tax offices that allow them to pay less than the legal requirements.

-Such agreements played an important role in freeing the economy and stimulating growth.
-This was stated by Dr. Chen Sanpan, researcher in public finance and fiscal policy at Zhongnan University of Economics and Law in Wuhan.
+Such agreements have played an important role in freeing the economy and stimulating growth.
+Dr. Chen Sanpan, researcher in public finance and fiscal policy at Zhongnan University of Economics and Law in Wuhan.

 There is also concern that the AI system may have an impact on economic growth.
 China's economy has slowed in recent years and recently experienced the worst growth in nearly three decades.
 Numerous factors, ranging from the US trade war to a weak real estate sector, have also put many companies in trouble.